 First, let’s talk about the different types of prefab homes; these terms might come up throughout your search, so it’s important to be familiar with them.

 Of the different prefab homes, manufactured homes have a foundation that is the steel chassis they get transported on, often hidden by skirting once the home is placed on its designated site.
+Additionally, these homes are almost exclusively single story.

 Overall Benefits of Prefab